 It is a good way to improve your customer service since it allows a direct link with your consumers.
 Community Management on the platform is therefore crucial.
-For instance, the leader in kids’ fashion Balabala created a WeChat mini-program only dedicated to customer service and bran loyalty with special offers and nearby boutiques.
+For instance, the leader in kids’ fashion Balabala created a WeChat mini-program only dedicated to customer service and brand loyalty with special offers and nearby boutiques.

-Weibo helps to increase brand awareness, to ensure great visibility for events and promotions through ad-hoc communication with user-friendly content, to insert external links to the brand’s e-commerce, and to lead to word of mouth, which is very important in China.
+Weibo helps to increase brand awareness, ensure great visibility for events and promotions through ad-hoc communication with user-friendly content, insert external links to the brand’s e-commerce, and to lead to word of mouth, which is very important in China.

 Opt for Physical Distribution and for the E-commerce Platform Xiaohongshu

 The measures initiated by the government to develop the liberalization of domestic markets allow international brands to develop more quickly in China.
-Direct investment, franchise agreement, or sales intermediary are practices commonly used to improve the visibility and marketing in physical outlets in the territory.
+Direct investment, franchise agreement, or sales intermediary are practices commonly used to improve the visibility and marketing of physical outlets in the territory.